JeffersonPhillips/JeffersonPhillips.github.io/README.md

 Hello there!
 This is the first version of my personal site.
 I will be adding more features constantly.
-Feel free to read and use my code; however, if you implement a big part of it into your own projects, please cite the source (just include https://jeffersonphillips.github.io/ in your sources).
+Feel free to read and use my code; however, if you implement a big portion of it into your own projects, please cite the source (just include https://jeffersonphillips.github.io/ in your sources).
 Plagiarism is bad, and no one likes bad people.

 Feel free to contact me :)